Princeton Art Museum

 Princeton Collects and Inaugural Exhibitions

-Toshiko Takaezu: Dialogues in Clay (October 31, 2025 – July 5, 2026) celebrates one of the 20th century’s most important ceramic artists, who taught at Princeton for more than 30 years.
-Takaezu’s pioneering closed-form ceramics drew on traditional Japanese techniques to explore clay and glaze through gesture and abstraction.
-This exhibition places her work alongside that of her teachers and contemporaries, situating her achievement within its proper historical context.
+Toshiko Takaezu: Dialogues in Clay celebrates a key 20th-century ceramic artist who taught at Princeton for over 30 years.
+Her pioneering closed-form ceramics drew on Japanese techniques to explore clay and glaze through gesture and abstraction.

-Photography as a Way of Life (April 18 – September 2026) focuses on three foundational figures of American art photography, Harry Callahan, Minor White, and Aaron Siskind, and explores how each artist’s deeply personal relationship with the photographic medium shaped their practice and influenced generations of photographers who followed.
+Photography as a Way of Life highlights three influential American photographers: Harry Callahan, Minor White, and Aaron Siskind.
+It shows how their personal connection with photography shaped their art and influenced future photographers.

 Visitor Experience